 Tybee Island Beach

 Tybee Island is known for playing a big roll in the history of the southeastern United States and because of this, historical sites can be found all along the coast of Tybee Island.
 You can visit the Tybee Island Lighthouse, Cockspur Island Lighthouse, Fort Screven, and Fort Pulaski to experience a bit of history while you’re in the area.
 There are also parks, kayaking and paddle boarding opportunities, and hiking trails as well.
+This is truly one of the best beach towns in Georgia!

 The beach on Tybee Island is split up into three main sections: North, Mid, and South.
 North Beach is usually less crowded, has shallow waters, is a great place for sunrise and sunset walks, and is home to the Tybee Island Lighthouse.
 Mid Beach is expansive and is a great place for shelling on low tides.
 Then, you have South Beach which is great for shopping, easy access to restaurants, and the Tybee Island Fishing Pier.
 The variety along Tybee Island Beach makes it one of the best beaches in the south!